-A motion to suppress evidence is used to prevent unlawfully obtained evidence from being used against you in court.
-By keeping out improper evidence, the state may be unable to use that evidence and end up dropping the criminal charges against you.
-There are a number of reasons your attorney can use to file a motion to suppress evidence in your criminal case.
+A motion to suppress evidence (also called a suppression motion) is used to prevent unlawfully obtained evidence from being used against the defendant in court.
+By keeping out improper evidence, the state may be unable to use that evidence and end up dismissing the criminal charges.
+As part of the criminal court process in Colorado, the suppression motion generally takes place during the pretrial stage, after the arraignment but before the jury trial.

 In this article, our Colorado criminal defense lawyers will address: